A-03265

 Plain Language

-Designers, developers, and deployers must take proactive and continuous measures to prevent algorithmic discrimination across an expansive list of protected characteristics.
-Required measures include proactive equity assessments during system design, use of representative training data, protections against proxy discrimination (e.g., using non-protected features that correlate with protected characteristics), and ensuring accessibility for users with disabilities.
-Systems must undergo both pre-deployment and ongoing disparity testing with clear organizational oversight.
-The protected characteristics list is broad, including New York-specific categories such as domestic violence victim status, predisposing genetic characteristics, and prior arrest or conviction record.
+Designers, developers, and deployers must take proactive and continuous measures to prevent algorithmic discrimination.
+Required measures include equity assessments during system design, use of representative data, protection against proxy variables for demographic features, and accessibility assurance for persons with disabilities.
+Automated systems must undergo pre-deployment and ongoing disparity testing and mitigation under clear organizational oversight.
+The list of protected characteristics is expansive, including all New York Human Rights Law categories plus any other classification protected by law.

 Statutory Text